CRASHSpace/tuesday/_sweep/zone00/index.md

 showonindexas: full
 ---

-Basic tasks that prevent a really big chunk of problems.
+Basic tasks that prevent the bulk of the most common problems.

 {% assign itemstoshow = (site.sweep | where: "zone" , "basics" | sort: 'list_order') %}
 {% for item in itemstoshow %}